Where to Stay in New York: A First Timers Guide (2025)

 Central Park (best for families and those who want quick access to the park)

-Bad for: expensive and there is often a premium price for rooms with a park view.
+The bad: It’s expensive, and there is often a premium price for rooms with a park view.

 Central Park is another iconic landmark in New York City.
-This charming park is a giant 843 acres and is located right in the heart of the city.
+This charming park is 843 acres and is located right in the heart of the city.
 Central Park is part of what makes New York so special, and staying right by the park is a dream for many.

 Pros of staying by Central Park

-• The location: there’s nothing like waking up and going for a wander through Central Park.
+• The location: There’s nothing like waking up and going for a wander through Central Park.
 It’s a beautiful area.

 Cons of staying by Central Park